 Entry to each Disney Park is dependent on local travel restrictions.

-Only locals and returning citizens can access Hong Kong Disney park while the Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.
+For example, the Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.

 What are the restrictions?